 Above the rock slide, I tightened my core and my face muscles clenched as my rigid legs attempted to accomplish the morbid task at hand.

 There was no grace in my movements.
 I blame this on the ballet teacher who kicked me out of class when I was a kid, because I wasn’t good enough.

 THATS WHY I WAS TAKING LESSONS you pretentious, tutu wearing flamingo.

 I leaned forward over my skis that did not exist, and the boot ski of terror took me prisoner.
 Throwing out my poles for support, I looked like I was attempting to surf, while holding a walker.
 I slipped and carved my boots through the pebbles, crumbling to the task multiple times.
 I’d land on my butt, flying down the chute and digging my heels in as emergency breaks to avoid my ass being completely cheese grated.

 Mother Nature has no sympathy.

 Now let’s zoom in.

-This CD of experience, skipped and repeated, over and over until I had played out every metal song and was spit out in a field below.
+This CD of experience, skipped and repeated, over and over until I had played out every walking dance move possible, and was spit out in a field below.

 I wasn’t even bleeding!